 Doctor of Philosophy

-The only dedicated Doctor of Philosophy degree program in Australia underpinned by a systems psychodynamic conceptual framework.
+The only dedicated Doctor of Philosophy degree course in Australia underpinned by a systems psychodynamic conceptual framework.
 The PhD by thesis offers the opportunity to make an original contribution to the discipline through the development of high level research skills.

-📆 Next intake: May 2024 – Applications now open!
+📆 Next intake: May 2025

 ⦿ Live interactive online